ASTRO logo

 Facts for Kids

-Lesotho is a landlocked country in Southern Africa, known for its mountainous terrain and deep cultural heritage.
+Lesotho is a beautiful landlocked country in Southern Africa known for its stunning mountains, rich culture, and vibrant traditions.

 main image